TDECU Stadium: Naming Rights

 Reports surfaced on July 7, 2014, that Texas Dow Employees Credit Union (TDECU) had purchased the naming rights to the stadium.
 TDECU is the largest credit union in the Houston area.
 On July 8, 2014, the University of Houston held a joint press conference with TDECU to formally announce the partnership.
 TDECU agreed to pay the school $15 million over 10 years for the venue to be called "TDECU Stadium."
 In addition to naming rights, TDECU enjoys a 50-yard line suite, and their members and employees receive ticket discounts.
 Further, TDECU opened a branch office in the University Center on campus.
 The parties have an option to extend the agreement for five additional years at $7.5 million.

 On September 17, 2024, TDECU announced a merger with Space City Credit Union accompanying a rebrand of its company name as "Space City Financial".
 Following the announcement, via social media posts, the company also acknowledged that the stadium would be renamed to "Space City Financial Stadium".
-The name change is expected to occur for the 2025 season.
+The name change was expected to occur for the 2025 season.